sinch/android-contact-chooser/README.md

 If you run the app now, it will print the chosen phone number in your logs.

-##Normalize Phone Number
+##Normalize phone number

- To make this phone number ready to be used to make a call with Sinch, you will use an AsyncTask to make a call to our phone number normalization API.
+To ready this phone number to be used to make a call with Sinch, you will use an AsyncTask to make a call to our phone number normalization API.
 See the comments below for an explanation of what's happening:

     class normalizePhoneNumberTask extends AsyncTask<String, Void, String> {